 Yes Yes, in part No

-If the answer is “Yes” or “Yes, in part”, please describe the circumstances under which a predicate offence committed in a foreign jurisdiction may be recognized pursuant to your domestic law.
+If the answer is “Yes” or “Yes, in part”, please describe the circumstances under which a predicate offence committed in a foreign jurisdiction may be recognized pursuant to your domestic law. [agreed]

 Are the acquisition, possession and use of property known at the time of receipt to be the proceeds of crime, criminalized under your country’s legislation (art.
 6, subpara.
 1 (b) (i))?